+\item We may also use a converse to the Araki-Lieb-Thirring inequality, due do Audenaert \cite{Aud-ALT}, to convert the $D_{\alpha}\nw$ divergences back to $D_{\alpha}$, if that offers a simplification of the proof.

+\item Finally, we apply the above bounds to many copies, and take the number of copies to infinity. \end{enumerate}

-The advantage the above approach is that it only uses very general arguments that are largely independent of the concrete model in consideration.
-Once the single-shot coding theorems are available, the coding theorems for the composite cases follow essentially by the same amount of effort as for the simple cases (simple null-hypothesis, single source, single channel), using only very general properties of the R\'enyi divergences.
+The advantage of the above approach is that it only uses very general arguments that are largely independent of the concrete model in consideration.
+Once the single-shot coding theorems are available, the coding theorems for the composite/compound cases follow essentially by the same amount of effort as for the simple cases (simple null-hypothesis, single source, single channel), using only very general properties of the R\'enyi divergences.
 This makes the proofs considerably shorter and simpler than e.g., in \cite{BDKSSSz,BB,DD}.
-Moreover, this approach is very easy to generalize to non-i.i.d.~compound problems, unlike the methods of \cite{JHHH,Notzel}, which are based on the method of types.
+Moreover, this approach is very easy to generalize to non-i.i.d.~compound problems, as it does not rely on the method of types, cf.~\cite{JHHH,Notzel}.